-GC librarians have put together a great resource on funding that lists all of the major databases: http://libguides.gc.cuny.edu/grants
+GC librarians have put together a great resource on funding that lists all of the major databases.

-Some of these may be subscription databases that students can only use once they’re officially students.
+Some of these may be subscription databases accessible only to registered students.
 But, if you scroll down, you’ll see the Michigan, UCLA, and Duke databases that are open access.

 In book form, there is also April Vahle Hamel’s Graduate School Funding Handbook (Penn Press, 2010), which walks you through the process (Jenny Furlong wrote the chapter on postdocs), and Pearson’s Getting Money for Graduate School (2003, so maybe a bit outdated).

 Yes.
-You may find sources specifically designed for Master’s students in interviewing, netwroking, job searching, resume building, and applying for a PhD at: http://careerplan.commons.gc.cuny.edu/
+You may find sources specifically designed for Master’s students in interviewing, networking, job searching, resume building, and applying for a PhD through the Office of Career Planning and Professional Development.

 Individual departments and programs sometimes run career workshops.
 Check their websites for more information.
 Speak to faculty, advisors, and other students.

-A Master’s degree or a Ph.D. in any number of fields in the Humanities or Social Sciences, that is, not a professional degree in administration, can be a strong qualification for administrative posts in the academic world.
-Those degrees show that you have reading, writing, technical, and research skills and, in addition, have some knowledge of how the academic world works.
+A Master’s or a Ph.D. degree in the Humanities or Social Sciences can be a strong qualification for administrative posts in the academic world even in the absence of a professional degree in administration.
+These degrees show that you have reading, writing, technical, and research skills and, in addition, have some knowledge of how the academic world works.

 The career services is a good place to start when looking for these jobs.
 Often, colleges and universities have their own job-listings.
 Here are some other good listings to check: